zionsg/status/README.md

       be closed at this stage.
 It should not be assumed that each file will be stored successfully hence it would be good to have progress updates for this stage as well, e.g. via progress callbacks from the storage system.
+      The backend may do additional processing after storing the files, e.g. indexing and inference, for which the progress would be reported under this stage as well.

 ## Workflow
 - `briefed`: Informed via message or email.